 Serious Breaches of the Code of Conduct – Suspensions

 In accordance with the School Act, Sec.
 85 (2) (ii) and (d), the Board authorizes the principal or designate of any school in the district to suspend a student from attendance at school for up to five days.

 Suspensions may be for the following reasons:

-Suspensions over five days are made in consultation with the appropriate Director of Instruction as per District Policy (http://www.vsb.bc.ca/district-policy/jgd-r-district-student-code-conduct-regulation)
+Suspensions over five days are made in consultation with the appropriate Director of Instruction as per District Student Code of Conduct, AP 350.
+As per AP 350 7.7 an educational program must be provided.

 Kingsford-Smith’s Code of Conduct was established to ensure each child and staff member’s safety.
-We ask for student and parental support in honouring our commitment to ensuring the safest learning environment for all.
-Parents can help in the following ways:
+We ask for student and families support in honouring our commitment to ensuring the safest learning environment for all.
+Families can help in the following ways: